Add a vendor

 Vendor aliases help prevent bill import errors.
 You can add up to five unique aliases per vendor.

-When to update the vendor name or code vs. add an alias
+When to update the vendor name or code or add an alias

 Add an alias when: